resend/resend-django-example/README.md

 # Resend with Django (using django-anymail)

 This example demonstrates how to integrate Resend with Django using **django-anymail**, which provides a Django email backend for Resend.
-This approach uses Django's standard email API (`send_mail()`, `EmailMessage`, etc.) rather than calling the Resend SDK directly.
+This approach uses Django's standard email API (`send_mail()`, `EmailMessage`, etc.)

 ## Why django-anymail?